Stay Vigilant – Understand Phishing to Stay Safe from Virtual Thieves:

 Kim received an email from another colleague.
 Let’s call him John.
 Kim and John regularly corresponded via emails.
 The email that kin received was just like other emails.
 But with an exception.
 Its labelled “important document” with a request to download a file via a hyperlink.

 The IT branch responded swiftly.
 Department advised him to change his password.
-Run other precautionary tests.
+Run other preventive tests.
 Consequently, the vigilant employee tackled the attack with excellent tech support.

 Understand the Dynamics of a Cyber Attack